Avoiding and Fighting Repossession:

 Hire a Bankruptcy Lawyer to Negotiate for You

 If you just can’t bear the idea of spending hours on the phone negotiating terms or are nervous about getting snowed by a bonafide car loan expert, you can hire in an attorney to act as your agent and talk to creditors for you.

-The Law Offices of Joseph G. Pleva has extensive experience helping people in Alabama negotiate with creditors of all sizes to avoid repossession, bankruptcy, and beyond.
-If you can’t make your vehicle payment or are already behind, contact us today for advice and car-saving strategies.
+The Law Offices of Joseph G. Pleva has extensive experience helping people in Alabama negotiate with creditors of all sizes to avoid vehicle repossession, bankruptcy, and beyond.
+If you can’t make your vehicle payment or are already behind, reach out to our Huntsville repossession lawyer today for advice and car-saving strategies.

 How Can You Stop Repossession Now?

 If you’re getting harassing phone calls, receiving repossession notices in the mail, or hearing warnings from the neighbors about tow trucks staking out your property, there are still opportunities to either make good with your creditor through restructuring or fight the repossession, but you will certainly need an attorney on your side.

 Our Huntsville repossession lawyers can negotiate on your behalf to create a payment plan that works or review the documentation trail between you and your lender to determine if they have followed the correct procedures.
 If your lawyer determines that your creditors did not communicate with you properly, your repossession can be halted or even reversed.